Professional & Humane

 Eliminating the danger, damage, & nuisance of unwanted animals.

-Providing Affordable Pest Control Solutions in Highland Village, Flower Mound, Lewisville, Lantana, Corinth, Argyle, Denton and all of Denton County.
+Providing Affordable Pest and Wildlife Control Solutions in Highland Village, Flower Mound, Lewisville, Lantana, Corinth, Argyle, Denton, The Colony, Little Elm, Plano, Carrollton, Coppell, and all of Denton County.

-First Response Pest Control is your local Raccoon control and animal removal experts.
+Big E's Pest & WildLlife Management is your local Raccoon control and animal removal experts.
 Our staff of pest & wildlife specialists and animal removal technicians have the knowledge, skills, and tools to effectively solve your Raccoon, Opossum, Rodents issues along with solving all of your pest issues.
-First Response Pest Control was created with the customer in mind; meaning professional service with fair and reasonable pricing.
+Big E's Pest & WildLife Management was created with the customer in mind; meaning professional service with fair and reasonable pricing.

 We do not use sales (inspecting) specialists that are driven by commissions; we openly post our pricing.

-Pricing: $199.00 which includes one trap; if additional traps are required there is a $25.00 charge for each additional trap.
+Pricing: $361.09+tax which includes one trap; if additional traps are required there is a $55.00+tax charge for each additional trap.
 Pricing includes follow up visits and relocation of wildlife humanely trapped.
 To avoid undue stress on the animal we need to relocate and release as soon as possible, this will require you checking the traps and calling us as soon as possible.

 * Additional fee for Skunks.